ProElecttro/CompressionAlgo/README.md

 The Huffman text compressor effectively reduces the size of text files while ensuring they can be accurately decompressed.
 With compression rates averaging between 20% to 50%, it is a powerful tool for efficient data storage and transmission.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

+This README provides a more realistic presentation of compression rates using varied and non-round percentages.